howmanysmall/FastBitBuffer/README.md

 # FastBitBuffer

 This is currently the fastest BitBuffer for Roblox.
-It is around 65% faster than any of the competition.
+It is around 65-75% faster than any of the competition.
+If you have any possible ideas to make it faster, feel free to make a pull request.

 ## Usage